 - The Notes are subject to risks associated with foreign securities markets.
 The NDX includes certain foreign equity securities.
 You should be aware that investments in securities linked to the value of foreign equity securities involve particular risks.
 The foreign securities markets comprising the NDX may have less liquidity and may be more volatile than U.S. or other securities markets and market developments may affect foreign markets differently from U.S. or other securities markets.
 Direct or indirect government intervention to stabilize these foreign securities markets, as well as cross-shareholdings in foreign companies, may affect trading prices and volumes in these markets.
 Also, there is generally less publicly available information about foreign companies than about those U.S. companies that are subject to the reporting requirements of the SEC, and foreign companies are subject to political, economic, financial reporting standards and requirements that differ from those applicable to U.S. reporting companies.
-Prices of securities markets, include the possibility of recent or future changes in a foreign government's economic and fiscal policies, the possible imposition of, or changes in, currency exchange laws or other laws or restrictions applicable to foreign companies or investments in foreign equity securities and the possibility of fluctuations in the rate of exchange between currencies, the possibility of nuctreaks of hostility and political instability and the possibility of natural disaster or adverse public health developments in the region.
-Moreover, foreign economies may differ frow the U.S. ceonomy in important respects such as growth of gross national product, rate of inflation, capital reinvestment, resources and self-sufficiency. - The publisher or the sponsor of an Underlying may adjust that Underlying in a way that affects its levels, and the publisher or the sponsor has no obligation to consider your interests.
+Prices of securities markets, include the possibility of recent or future changes in a foreign government's economic and fiscal policies, the possibile imposition of, or changes in, currency exchange laws or other laws or restrictions applicable to foreign companies or investments in foreign equity securities and the possibility of fluctuations in the rate of exchange between currencies, the possibility of unfavorably or unfavorably from the U.S. economy in important respects such as growth of gross national product, rate of inflation, capital reinvestment, resources and self-sufficiency. - The publisher or the sponsor of an Underlying may adjust that Underlying in a way that affects its levels, and the publisher or the sponsor has no obligation to consider your interests.
 The publisher or the sponsor of an Underlying can add, delete, or substitute the components included in that Underlying or make other methodological changes that could change its level.
 Any of these actions could adversely affect the value of your Notes.